 All resources and input required are adequately estimated, costed, and included in the project budget.

-In the current budget, the total contribution of EUD is EUR 10.6 million and total contribution of UNDP is EUR 350,000.
-The total contribution from EUD for this project could be up to 11,3 million.
-If the preconditions for the construction of civil amenity site, the crushing station for mechanical treatment of C&D waste and rehabilitation of the composting plant are met on time that will allow their realization within the project duration, an addendum to the contribution agreement will be signed, reflecting the new activities and funds.
+It is to be noted that ff the preconditions for the construction of civil amenity site, the crushing station for mechanical treatment of C&D waste and rehabilitation of the composting plant are met on time allowing their realization within the project duration, an addendum to the contribution agreement will be signed, reflecting the new activities and additional EU funds.

 3.4 Partnerships